InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Related Work

-Early works in instruction-tuning~\cite{wei2022flan,chung2022flan-t5,sanh2022t0,ouyang2022instructgpt} have shown the effectiveness of instruction-tuned LLMs, which significantly improves the zero-shot generalization capability over the corresponding non-instruction-tuned LLMs by a huge margin.
-Since then, various instruction-tuned LLMs have been released, including T0~\cite{sanh2022t0}, InstructGPT~\cite{ouyang2022instructgpt}, FLAN-GPT~\cite{wei2022flan}, FLAN-T5~\cite{chung2022flan-t5}, FLAN-PaLM~\cite{chung2022flan-t5}, mT0~\cite{muennighoff2022crosslingual}, BLOOMZ~\cite{muennighoff2022crosslingual}, Alpaca~\cite{taori2023alpaca}, etc. Most of these models are only pre-trained on a single or few languages, with the exception of mT0 and BLOOMZ which are adapted from models pre-trained on 101 languages, i.e., mT5~\cite{xue2021mt5}, and pre-trained on 46 languages, i.e., BLOOM~\cite{scao2022bloom}, respectively.
-In this work, we utilize BLOOMZ~\cite{muennighoff2022crosslingual} as the backbone model of our (IA)$1$ experiment.
+Early works~\cite{wei2022flan,chung2022flan-t5,sanh2022t0,ouyang2022instructgpt} have shown the effectiveness of instruction-tuned LLMs, which significantly improves the zero-shot generalization capability over the corresponding non-instruction-tuned LLMs by a huge margin.
+Since then, various instruction-tuned LLMs have been released, including T0~\cite{sanh2022t0}, InstructGPT~\cite{ouyang2022instructgpt}, FLAN-GPT~\cite{wei2022flan}, FLAN-T5~\cite{chung2022flan-t5}, FLAN-PaLM~\cite{chung2022flan-t5}, mT0~\cite{muennighoff2022crosslingual}, BLOOMZ~\cite{muennighoff2022crosslingual}, Alpaca~\cite{taori2023alpaca}, etc. However, most of these models are only pre-trained on a single or few languages, with the exception of mT0 and BLOOMZ which are adapted from models pre-trained on 101 languages, i.e., mT5~\cite{xue2021mt5}, and pre-trained on 46 languages, i.e., BLOOM~\cite{scao2022bloom}, respectively.
+In this work, we utilize BLOOMZ~\cite{muennighoff2022crosslingual} as the backbone in of InstructAlign.